 While capacity growth on international routes has been generally keeping pace with traffic this year, a few worrying signs are emerging on the supply front, according to the International Air Transport Association.
 Through the first half of the year, passenger capacity returned “at a rate more or less matching the expansion in demand,” IATA says in its latest financial report.
 But in June, international capacity rose at a faster rate than demand—increasing 10% year-on-year versus a 6% ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IATA Urges Caution On International Capacity".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IATA Urges Caution On International Capacity".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.